miraflores locks visitor center the panama canal

 Unlike the Agua Clara Visitor Center, with its open, sprawling landscape, the visitor center at Miraflores consists of two large buildings.
-The larger of the two, and the one directly in front of you when exiting the elevator, is the official visitor center.
-The smaller building to the left is a 3D IMAX movie theater, which opened in 2018 and reportedly has one of the world's larger cinema screens.
-Visitors enjoy a 45 minute-long documentary about the Panama Canal, narrated by Morgan Freeman.
+The larger of the two is the official visitor center and the one directly in front of you when exiting the elevator.
+The smaller building to the left is a 3D IMAX movie theater, which opened in 2018 and reportedly has one of the world’s larger cinema screens.
+Visitors enjoy a 45-minute-long documentary about the Panama Canal, narrated by Morgan Freeman.

 When entering the visitor center, there is a large open atrium with tall glass windows and doors along the back wall.
-Illustrations and photographs relating to the canal decorate the walls and pillars.
+Illustrations and photographs relating to the canal decorate the atrium's walls and pillars.
 Immediately to the right, you will find a gift shop, public bathrooms, and two elevators.
 Behind the elevators is a staircase that provides access to all four floors.
-Further back, behind and to the left of the gift shop, is the museum entrance.
-Along the left wall is a presentation room for short video productions.
+Behind and to the left of the gift shop is the museum entrance, and along the left wall is a presentation room for short video productions.

 The rear doors lead to the first observation deck, which resides on the second floor.
-The bleacher seats are padded and spacious and give you clear ground-level views of the locks.
+The bleacher seats are padded and spacious, giving a clear ground-level view of the locks.
 Around the seating area, there is ample space to walk around and view the setting.
 Along the edge is a waist-high handrail that at no time obstructs your view.

 The second viewing platform, which resides on the fourth floor, or rooftop, can be accessed using the staircase or elevators.
 Like the second-floor viewing platform, there is a roof overhead.
-The additional elevation delivers a more panoramic view of the locks and their environs.
-Weather permitting, Miraflores Lake, Pedro Miguel Locks, Centenary Bridge, and even parts of Cocoli Locks—the new set of locks— can be seen.
-The control tower, chambers, electric mules, and tug boats—they are all right in front of you.
-You can watch as the vessels are lifted and lowered, as the chamber doors open and close, and as each ship moves from one chamber into another with the assistance of electric locomotives.
+However, the additional elevation delivers a more panoramic view of the locks and their environs.
+Weather permitting, Miraflores Lake, Pedro Miguel Locks, Centenary Bridge, and even parts of Cocoli Locks — the new set of locks — are visible.

 It is important to note that Miraflores Locks was built during the initial construction era over 100 years ago, whereas Agua Clara Locks are only five years old.
-They are two completely different designs and, therefore, their respective visitor centers deliver different experiences.
-Each is unique with something special to offer.
-Electric locomotives, for example, are not utilized in the new set of locks, so you will only see them in Miraflores.
+They are two completely different designs, and their respective visitor centers deliver different experiences.
+Each is unique and with something special to offer.
+Electric locomotives, for example, are not utilized in the new set of locks; you will only see them in Miraflores.
 Likewise, two tugboats accompany transiting vessels in the new locks but not in Miraflores.

 Buses to Miraflores Locks depart regularly from the Albrook Bus Terminal and take only 15-20 minutes.
 Buses that read "Miraflores" will take you to the visitor center's entrance, whereas buses that read "Forestal" and "Summit Gardens" will drop you off along the main road passing in front of the locks.